Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Introduction

-Building on these findings, we hypothesize that this degradation stems from helpful-assistant priors instilled during value alignment, which actively suppress the tokens needed to portray immoral characters \citep{ouyang2022training,sharma2024towards}.
-To overcome this fundamental bottleneck, we propose \textit{Field-Aware Contrastive Decoding (FACD)}, a training-free decoding strategy that selectively amplifies these suppressed behavioral signals.
-Our evaluations demonstrate that FACD significantly narrows the performance gap between moral and immoral characters.
-Ultimately, our diagnostic insights and the proposed FACD strategy offer a practical blueprint for deploying a diverse cast of characters, including complex antagonistic figures.
+To overcome this, we propose \textit{Field-Aware Contrastive Decoding (FACD)}, a training-free decoding strategy that selectively amplifies these suppressed behavioral signals.
+We show that FACD significantly narrows the performance gap between moral and immoral characters.
+Ultimately, our insights and FACD offer a practical blueprint for deploying a diverse cast of characters, including complex antagonistic figures.